SimoneErrigo/Janus/README.md

 docker compose -f docker-compose.yml -f docker-compose-competition.yml up --build -d
 ```

-### macOS development note (why ports are published)
+### macOS development note

 On macOS, Docker runs inside a VM (no true `--network host`).
-If you want to test the reverse proxy from your host (or another machine) you must **publish the service ports you want Janus to listen on** via Docker port mappings.
-That’s why `docker-compose.yml` publishes a small port range for proxied services.
+To test the reverse proxy from your host you must **publish the service ports** via Docker port mappings — that's why `docker-compose.yml` publishes a small port range.

 ### 3. Login

 Open the dashboard and login with `TEAM_PASSWORD`.
+Each session picks a display name; the sidebar shows who else is currently online.

 ### 4. Add services